 There are many restaurants to choose from and often the smaller ones are the best - and a bit cheaper.
-Mercado Central can be a bit expensive now because its popularity with tourists has grown so be on the lookout for bargains.
+Mercado Central can be a bit expensive because its popularity with tourists has grown so be on the lookout for bargains.
 It is crowded and chaotic, but the seafood is excellent and fresh, the architecture is interesting, and there is a festive feel to the place (partly thanks to the street musicians who frequent it).
 It is essentially a food market but there are usually some vendors selling souvenirs, jewellery and the like as well.
-Stay aware at all times of your possessions because markets of this kind are a favourite for pickpockets.
+Visitors are warned to stay aware of their possessions because markets of this kind are often targetted by pickpockets.

 Address: Corner of Calle Puente and Calle San Pablo